 While there are several types of endive, they all have good amounts of nutrients.
 And let’s face it, it’s always good to eat an array of foods to be sure you are getting enough vitamins and minerals directly from your food.

 At only 87 calories per head, it’s a pretty good nutritional investment.
 Just one head of endive is a good source of Vitamin E, Magnesium and Phosphorus, and a great source of Dietary Fiber, Vitamin A, Vitamin C, Vitamin K, Thiamin, Riboflavin, Folate, Pantothenic Acid, Calcium, Iron, Potassium, Zinc, Copper and Manganese.
 (Source)

 It’s not terribly pricey either.
-I pick up a package of 3 endive for about $1.79 at Trader Joe’s.
+I picked up a package of 3 endives for about $1.79 at Trader Joe’s.
 Not a bad deal for all that nutrition!

-- 1 1/2 cups shredded, cooked chicken (I used canned chicken, it was just easier)
+- 1 ½ cups cooked, shredded chicken (I used canned chicken for convenience)

-- 1 teaspoon dried tarragon OR parsley OR basil (I used tarragon)
+- 1 tsp. dried tarragon (OR parsley OR basil – I used tarragon)

 - Mix all ingredients together in a medium sized mixing bowl and serve.